 Pay a visit to the world-famous flower market at Aalsmeer for a close-up look at one of Holland’s best-known national exports: its brilliantly hued tulips.
-From there, travel to the Hague for a quick photo stop at the majestic Peace Palace, home to the International Court of Justice.
+From there, travel to The Hague for a quick photo stop at the majestic Peace Palace, home to the International Court of Justice.
 Finally, continue to Delft, a charming town of canals, cobbled alleyways and medieval architecture.
-In town, you'll visit the Old and New Church, Bell Tower and the home of the famous painter, Vermeer.
-Afterward, take some time to explore on your own and grab lunch.
+Visit the Old and New Churches on a guided tour, and then enjoy free time to grab lunch and explore the town, perhaps visiting the former home of the famous painter, Vermeer.

 70 acres, 7 million flowers, 60 years in the making—this is Keukenhof

 Optional Excursion - Canal Cruise & Dinner